Generating leads is a priority for every company – whether big or small.

 Identifying MQL Engagement Patterns Using Automation Tools

 Estimates show that at least 37% of B2B marketers use marketing automation to generate leads.
 Automation tools are useful in moving leads through the various stages of the sales funnel.
-B2B marketers that use automation platforms are able to run autoresponder campaigns that are triggered by actions taken by MQLs.
+B2B marketers that use automation platforms are able to run free autoresponder campaigns that are triggered by actions taken by MQLs.

 For instance, a company can send a series of email messages to MQLs after they sign up for a product trial.
 Since automation tools are triggered by actions taken by leads, they can play an instrumental role in helping B2B companies identify engagement patterns of MQL.
 Here are some metrics that you’ll need to pay attention to determine MQL engagement patterns: